Why the move to Saturday?

 May I bring alcoholic beverages?

-No. Alcohol will be sold at the event in designated areas with proceeds benefiting a local charity.
+No. Alcohol will be sold at the event in designated areas with proceeds benefiting The MORELove Project.
 You may NOT bring in ANY type of alcoholic beverage to the venue.
 Coolers will be searched before you get into the venue.
 Any alcohol brought into the venue will be confiscated.
 This is to keep in compliance with Washington State liquor laws and the permitting required for the event.

 Is alcohol available for purchase?

 Yes.
 There will be a cash bar in the Beer + Wine Garden and VIP area.
 Both sections are 21+.
 There will not be alcohol sold to the GA or tailgating area.
 Anyone in the tailgate area will need to purchase a ticket for the Beer + Wine Garden or VIP area if they choose to drink.
 Private cabanas have a dedicated server so they will not have to stand in line for drinks.